 If Your Student is in Crisis

-If a crisis occurs during business hours, a student may come to the Counseling Center and request to be seen by a counselor.
-If a crisis occurs after business hours or on a weekend, the student may call the Lamoille County Mental Health Emergency Services at 802-888-4914 and request to speak with the on-call counselor.
+If a crisis occurs during business hours, a student may come to the Wellness Center and request to be seen by a counselor.
+If a crisis occurs after business hours or on a weekend, the student can contact the Residence Life Hall Advisor on Duty or the Public Safety Officer on duty.
+The student may also call the Lamoille County Mental Health Emergency Services at 802-888-4914 and request to speak with the on-call counselor.

 Consultation Is Available

 If you have questions or concerns about your son/daughter, the counselors at the Wellness Center are available to speak with you.
 They can assist you in assessing the situation and its seriousness, and in making a referral.
 A consultation may help you identify ways you can be most effective with your son/daughter, and in locating campus resources that you can suggest to him/her.
 Please know that if your son/daughter is receiving services at the Wellness Center, we will not be able to provide information about these services due to our adherence to client confidentiality.
 If your son/daughter feels it would be beneficial to their therapy to permit a conversation between counselor and parent, they may sign the appropriate release forms with their counselor.

 On occasion a student may have needs that are beyond what our center is designed to offer.
 These may include chronic or severe mental health problems, or other conditions that may require close monitoring.
 In such instances, our staff will facilitate obtaining appropriate treatment for the student.

 The completion of the JSC Health Form is a Johnson State College and a Vermont state law.
 All students in post-secondary schools to be immunized prior to the beginning of the academic year or semester.
 New students will receive the JSC Health Form in their Admissions Deposit Packet.
 Students can also access a pdf version of the form via the MyJSC Portal (login required.)